rhmjs/rhev-notes/rhevm-syslog.md

-# How to configure RHEV-M to send events to a remote syslog server
+# Configure RHEV-M to send events to a remote syslog server

 ## Issue